 Karen L. Bizzini joined the Los Angeles office as a partner in August 2019.
 She specializes in insurance coverage and general business litigation.
 She has extensive arbitration, mediation, trial and appellate experience.
-She regularly represents insurance companies in disputes arising under primary, excess and umbrella policies.
-She provides advice on a variety of coverage issues involving general liability, employment practices liability, professional liability, directors & officers liability, and premises liability.
-She defends insurers in third-party lawsuits alleging environmental contamination, bodily injury, property damage, advertising injury, and “bad faith,” and in first-party homeowner actions alleging earthquake, mold, water and fire claims.
-She has counseled clients on claims handling practices and developing insurance policy provisions.
-She also represents individuals and businesses in a variety of business disputes.
+She regularly provides advice to clients on a variety of insurance issues involving general, excess and umbrella, professional, errors & omissions, and directors & officers liability policies.
+Karen regularly defends insurers in third-party lawsuits alleging environmental contamination, contribution, bodily injury, property damage, advertising injury, and “bad faith", and in first-party actions alleging fire, mold, water and earthquake damage claims.
+She counsels insurers on claims handling practices and developing policy provisions.
+She also represents individuals and businesses in litigation.

 Karen excels at successfully resolving lawsuits by dispositive motion or by achieving other significant rulings that shape the litigation.
-In one case in the District of Kansas, she obtained a ruling in her client’s favor that the crime-fraud exception to the attorney-client privilege applied, which required the plaintiff to produce hundreds of documents that it had withheld as privileged.
-A few representative rulings Karen has obtained as lead counsel for her clients include:
+In one case in the District of Kansas, she obtained a ruling in her client’s favor that the crime-fraud exception to the attorney-client privilege applied, which required the plaintiff to produce hundreds of documents previously withheld as privileged.
+A few representative rulings Karen has obtained as lead counsel for clients include:

 - Signal Products, Inc. v.
 American Zurich Ins.
 Co., Case No. 2:13-CV-04581-CAS, 2013 WL 6814847 (C.D.
 Cal.
 Dec.
 19, 2013) (Granted insurer's motion for partial summary judgment that it had no duty to indemnify plaintiff for trademark action);